Protecting Against UV Damage

 - Photodegradation – Excessive sunlight and polymer degradation

 While we all love the feel of warm sunlight on our skin while we’re outdoors and need the sun to survive, too much sunlight is dangerous.
 If you’re outdoors often, keep in mind that you need to protect yourself from harmful UV radiation.
-You’ll also want to keep your cars and other possessions protected from the damage direct sunlight can do by using car covers and other protective items.
+You’ll also want to keep your cars and other possessions protected from the damage direct sunlight can do by using custom outdoor car covers and other protective items.